-Below are the accepted short paper proposals for the Fourteenth Annual REFORC Conference on Early Modern Christianity, to be held May 22-24, 2025 at Central European University in Vienna.
+Below are the short paper proposals accepted until mentioned date for the Fourteenth Annual REFORC Conference on Early Modern Christianity, to be held May 22-24, 2025 at Central European University in Vienna.
+The target date for short paper proposal submissions remains March 1, 2025.

 Konstantin Anikin (Martin-Luther-Universität Halle Wittenberg): Rolle der Bogomilen im Denken der Pietisten und der “lutherischen Orthodoxie”